-Hi, I'm a licensed therapist (LCSW) in the Rockridge neighborhood of Oakland, CA. I received MSW degree from UC Berkeley.
-I've practiced counseling overseas in Tokyo, Japan, and in the United States in a variety of settings, including here at my office on College Ave.
+Hi, I've practiced therapy overseas in Tokyo, Japan, and in the United States in a variety of settings, including here at my office.
+I graduated from UC Berkeley (MSW degree) and became licensed to practice in California LCSW lic #22756.
+The modality of therapy I use is Cognitive Behavioral Therapy.
 My open and authentic demeanor is useful in therapeutic relationships.
-If I think I can be helpful to you, I will let you know and we will review specific strategies to support you on your journey to being healthy in mind, body, and spirit.
+If I think I can be helpful to you, we will review specific strategies to support you.

 In our first appointment, we'll discuss what's going on in your life, strengths, and concerns.
 I'll ask questions and gather information to determine if I can helpful to you, and if so, how.
 By the end of the first appointment, you should have a pretty good sense if I'm a good therapist / match for you at this time in your life.